 What is appendicitis?

-The appendix is a small organ joined to the large intestine and located in the lower right of the abdomen.
-People used to think the appendix served no useful function, but now we know it impacts the immune system by storing beneficial gut bacteria.
+The appendix is a small organ located in the lower right of your abdomen.
+It is joined to your large intestine.
+While researchers used to think the appendix had no function, some studies have shown that it may help immune systems function by acting as a storage space for beneficial gut bacteria.

 Symptoms of appendicitis

 - Sudden pain on the right side of your abdomen

 - Abdominal pain that becomes significantly worse